sptrakesh/crrc/README.md

    * A `PUT` request to `/contacts/remove` will remove the entity and return a JSON message indicating success/failure of the operation.

+## Departments
+Departments are managed primarily at the institution level.
+Service based management is available through the following end points.

+*  Index or listing.
+Listing of all the departments (if global administrator) or of the departments associated with institution of current user is returned as a JSON array by the `/departments` endpoint.
+*  JSON data representation of a department may be retrieved using the `/departments/id/<id value>/data` endpoint.
+*  New departments may be created, or existing ones updated using the `/institutions/departments/id/<institution id>/save` endpoint.
+A JSON structure indicating whether the insert/update succeeded is returned by the service.
+*  Departments may be deleted using the `/institutions/departments/id/<institution id>/remove`
+   endpoint.
+A JSON structure indicating success/failure of the operation is returned.

+### Screens
+Departments for an institution are managed using a single `index.html` template which is available under the `root/src/institutions/departments` directory.
+The various CRUX operations are supported as JSON services which are implemented in the template.

 ## Tests
 Integration tests are being developed for the backend interactions and are available under the `tests/service` directory.